Tkinter button widget is quite similar to the Tkinter Label widget. It has almost the same options as those in the label, except it has one extra

-You could generate two simplest buttons using demo codes below.
+You could generate two basic buttons using the demo codes below.

-The window with two buttons adjacent to each other shows after you run the codes.
+You could see the window with two buttons adjacent to each other.

-default option in button tells the button is the default button in the GUI, for example, the one that is invoked automatically when user press Enter or Return key.
+default option in the button tells the button is the default button in the GUI, for example, the one invoked automatically when the user presses the

 Tkinter Button Command Callback

 It creates a button and a label widget in the main window.
-The number in the label text is increased by 1 every time the button is clicked.
+The number in the label text is increased by one every time the button is clicked.

 def change_label_number(): counter = int(str(labelExample['text'])) counter += 1 labelExample.config(text=str(counter))

-change_label_number is the function invoked when button is clicked.
-It gets the number of label and then set the label increased by one.
+change_label_number is the function invoked when the button is clicked.
+It gets the number of the label and then sets the label increased by one.

 buttonExample = tk.Button(app, text="Increase", width=30, command=change_label_number)

-It builds the binding between button and its callback function.
+It builds the binding between the button and its callback function.

 You need a

-partial object from functools if you need pass arguments to the callback functions.
+functools if you need to pass arguments to the callback functions.

 partial objects are callable objects with the positional arguments